orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 <p>
 </p>
 <h1  id="Preparation_-_Tools_Safety">Preparation - Tools &amp; Safety</h1>
 <p>Now you should get hold of the tools - and safety gear.
-Make sure to read the <a class="wiki" href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Robot Tools</a> page and the <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> page and have covered all risks.
+Make sure to read the <a href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Robot Tools</a> page and the <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> page and have covered all risks.
 People tend to drive robots badly if they have just lost an eye in a welding accident.
 </p>
 <p>Never attempt to substitute a tool for the wrong job - not only are you likely to get a bad result, but this is quite a major safety hazard.
 </p>